elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/007-good-and-bad-code.md

 end
 ```

-This now allows the logic for a draw to live in Rules, but the calling code in `Game` to look like this:
+This allows the draw logic to live in `Rules`, with calling code in `Game`
+that looks like this:

 ```ruby
 check_draw { puts "It's a draw" }